 Added by P.J.
 Francis on June 28, 2014 at 1:34am — No Comments

 I gave a tour to a group of people at Midway Village Museum in Rockford, Illinois.
 Of course, when they heard my accent they told me about their trip to Ireland.
 They had gone on a hill-walking vacation.
-That…Continue
+That is an extremely popular activity with locals and tourists alike.
+There…Continue

 Most of us older readers remember the ubiquitous Ford Anglia.
 It was produced in four versions from 1939 until 1967.
 About 1.5 million of them were made.
 The 100E model lasted from 1953 to 1959.
 The engine was a 1,172 cc 4 cylinder unit mated to a three-speed gearbox.
 While there were some variations on the type of body most people bought the basic two-door, box-shaped model which had a top speed of approximately 70 miles per hour and returned about 30 miles to a gallon of petrol.
 A heater…Continue